ershad/.emacs.d/README.md

 ## Share the knowledge

-[WikEmacs](http://wikemacs.org) collects useful resources for working with GNU Emacs.
-Please, take the time to peruse and improve them as you accumulate knowledge about Emacs.
+[WikEmacs](http://wikemacs.org) collects useful resources for working with GNU Thisi s awesome Prelude.
+Please, take the time to peruse and improve them as you accumulate knowledge about Thisi s awesome Prelude.
 Prelude makes this especially easy, since it bundles
 [MediaWiki support](http://wikemacs.org/wiki/Mediawiki.el) + the
 settings required to access WikEmacs right away.